Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 - Succeed: During my academic year, I worked with my classmated to build a website for final project.
 Professor asked us couldn't build a bookstore or social media which are common topic.
 Since I usually took lots of time on comparing the product's price between different websites, I came up with an idea that building a price comparison visualization website to save time on finding the best price on an item becasue our brain process images much faster than text!
 After conducting a market survey, we decided to mine real-time data from Amazon, Bestbuy and Ebay which are top e-commerce websites in the America.
 As a result, we successsfult deploy it to the cloud and got positive feedback from professor!
   **[⬆ Back to Top](#question)**

-### Tell me about a time when a team member didn’t meet your expectations on a project
+### Tell me about a time when a team member didnt meet your expectations on a project

 - During my academic year, I collaberated with my classmates to build a price comparison visualization website.
 Since I had more experience on web development, I was responsible for assigning tasks to my teammate.
 However, one of my teammates didn't meet the requirement of RWD which was one of bonus Criteria for final project.
 Therefore, I took the iniative to mentor teammate how to implement responsive web design using SCSS becasue I would like to make project more responsive and could be present on small size screen.
 As a result, my team got A+ and positive feedback which was perfect UI Design from professor!
 Ownership and Insist on the Highest Standards play important roles in making a good outcome because both of them could make project better!
   **[⬆ Back to Top](#question)**